PhilShishov/Automated-UI-Tests/README.md

 3.https://www.automatetheplanet.com/ - While arriving on a section of the page a list of links is verified
 that each link points out to a section with the same name.
 If the hierarchy in the quick navigation section
-is represented in the HTML with header level 2(h2) and header level 3(h3), is also asserted.
+is represented in the HTML with different header levels - h2, h3, h4, is also asserted.

 ## Installation